-- (3) Required Lot Frontage 75 feet - (4) Required Yards - (a) Front: On federal and state roads, a minimum 25 feet plus 1 foot additional for every foot of building height over 25 feet to a maximum setback of 40 feet.
-On local and county roads, a minimum 0 to 10 feet to a maximum setback of 20 feet. - (b) Side: Minimum 10 feet, except along the NYS Thruway right-of-way wherein the minimum setback is 50 feet. - (c) Rear: Minimum 25 feet, except along the NYS Thruway right-of-way wherein the minimum setback is 50 feet. - (5) Maximum Impervious Coverage: 85% for redevelopment of developed sites and 65% for development of undeveloped sites - (6) Maximum Building Footprint: 7,500 square feet.
-More than one building is allowed per lot provided other dimensional requirements are met. - (7) Building Height
+(3) Required Lot Frontage 75 feet

+(4) Required Yards

+- (a) Front: On state roads, a minimum 25 feet plus 1 foot additional for every foot of building height over 25 feet to a maximum setback of 40 feet.
+On local and county roads, a minimum 0 to 10 feet to a maximum setback of 20 feet. - (b) Side: Minimum 10 feet, except along the NYS Thruway right-of-way wherein the minimum setback is 50 feet. - (c) Rear: Minimum 25 feet, except along the NYS Thruway right-of-way wherein the minimum setback is 50 feet.

+- (5) Maximum Impervious Coverage: 85% for redevelopment of developed sites and 65% for development of undeveloped sites - (6) Maximum Building Footprint: 7,500 square feet per building.
+More than one building is allowed per lot provided other dimensional requirements are met.

+(7) Building Height

-- (a) Stories: A minimum of 2 useable stories are required for principal buildings.
+- (a) Stories: A minimum of 2 occupiable stories are required for principal buildings.
 A maximum of 3 stories, not to exceed 35 feet, is permitted for principal buildings.
 Accessory structures may be up to two stories and not to exceed 25 feet. - D. Design Standards.
-The Planning Board shall consider the following design standards and ensure that prior to approving projects in the MSMU, the intent of the design standards has been achieved by the applicant to the fullest extent practicable. - (1) For new development on a previously undeveloped lot, and for projects involving substantial alterations to structures on existing developed lots or substantial alterations to other improvements on the lot, full compliance with the design standards is required.
-In the case of minor alterations to an existing developed structure or lot, strict adherence to the design standards may not be feasible.
-In such a case, any alterations should bring the site into more conformance with these design standards and the purposes of the MSMU in §140-22.2A above.
+The Planning Board shall consider the following design standards and the standards for redevelopment found in § 140-22.1G and ensure that prior to approving projects in the MSMU, the intent of the design standards has been achieved by the applicant to the fullest extent practicable. - (1) Site Organization.